plone/training/views_3.rst

     We'll skip this section since the integration of js in Plone 5 is still not finished while it is still an alpha!

-We could improve that table further by using a nice javascript-library called "datatables".
-It might even become part of the Plone-core at some point.
+We could improve that table further by using a nice javascript library called "datatables".
+It might even become part of the Plone core at some point.

-Like for many js-libraries there is already a package that doe the plone-integration for us: ``collective.js.datatables``.
-Like all python-packages you can find it on pypi: http://pypi.python.org/pypi/collective.js.datatables
+Like for many js libraries there is already a python package that does the plone integration for us: ``collective.js.datatables``.
+Like all python packages you can find it on pypi: http://pypi.python.org/pypi/collective.js.datatables

 We already added the add-on to our buildout, you just have to activate it in our template.